champhat/ecard-doc/docs/en/guide/purchase-link.md

-# Payment link
+# Purchase link

-Pledg gives you access to a page that allows you to generate payment links.
+Pledg gives you access to a page that allows you to generate purchase links.
 You can forward these links to buyers so that they can pay you with Pledg.
 This page is located on your Pledg dashboard.

 ## Open the link generation page